mattzgto/bladerf-dvbs2/README.md

 # bladerf-dvbs2
-#### 16-APSK DVB-S2 Transmitter for the bladeRF SDR FPGA
+#### 16-APSK DVB-S2 Transmitter for the bladeRF SDR FPGA.
+####
-#### The DVB-S2 modulation is written completely in Hardware, using Verilog
-#### DVB-S2 Transmitter written by Adam Steenkamer, Integration performed by Matthew Zachary
-#### Developed for the bladeRF with 40kLE Cyclone IV FPGA
+#### The DVB-S2 modulation is written completely in Hardware, using Verilog.
+The verilog transmitter was written by Adam Steenkamer, integration and test was performed by Matthew Zachary.
+Developed for the bladeRF with 40kLE Cyclone IV FPGA

 ### File Location:
 Pre-compiled FPGA image is provided under quartus/work/output_files